Shishi Masaru

-Shishi Masaru (獅司 大) born 16 January 1997 as Serhii Sokolovskyi (Сергій Соколовський), is a Ukrainian professional sumo wrestler from Melitopol, Zaporizhzhia Oblast.
+Shishi Masaru (獅司 大) is a Ukrainian professional sumo wrestler from Melitopol, Zaporizhzhia Oblast.
 Nicknamed "mini-Baruto", he made his professional debut in January 2020 after a successful amateur career.
 He became sekitori when he reached the jūryō division in July 2023, and was promoted to the top makuuchi division for the first time in November 2024.
 He wrestles for Ikazuchi stable, and joined that stable when it was still named Irumagawa.

-As of July 2023 he is one of two Ukrainians currently competing in professional sumo.
+As of July 2023, he is one of two Ukrainians currently competing in professional sumo.
 He is the first Ukrainian in the history of the sport to have reached the status of sekitori.

 Early life and sumo background

-Serhii started wrestling at the age of 6, and switched to sumo at the age of 15.
-According to his mother, he always liked to fight and wasn't afraid of pain, something she attributes to an ancestor on his father's side, who was a strongman and who fought alongside Nestor Makhno.
-As a kid, he played football as a goalkeeper but was scouted by a freestyle wrestling coach who motivated him to join his club.
-While climbing the weight categories of freestyle wrestling, Serhii exceeded the sport's maximum weight limit of 125 kg and joined the sumo club.
+Sokolovskyi started wrestling at the age of 6, and switched to sumo at the age of 15.
+According to his mother, he always liked to fight and was not afraid of pain, something she attributes to an ancestor on his father's side, who was a strongman and who fought alongside Nestor Makhno.
+As a child, he played football as a goalkeeper but was scouted by a freestyle wrestling coach who motivated him to join his club.
+While climbing the weight categories of freestyle wrestling, Sokolovskyi exceeded the sport's maximum weight limit of 125 kg and joined the sumo club.
 In 2012, he won the European Sumo Championships.
+Sokolovskyi also competed in the 2015 World Sumo Championships.
+Although he did not achieve a notable ranking there, he faced Kamatani Masakatsu, who was also competing in the tournament, for the first time.
 In 2016, he took part in several tournaments, including the European and World Championships, where he finished third in both individual and team competition.
 In 2018, he took part in the US Sumo Open where he won bronze and silver medals in the Heavyweight and Openweight categories respectively, being only defeated in the Openweight final by the champion, Russian Konstantin Abdula-Zade.

 Since he had already decided to become a professional sumo wrestler, he moved to Japan in 2016, after the World Championships to train at Tokitsukaze stable.
 However, the stable already had a foreign wrestler and could therefore not recruit Shishi.
 At the invitation of Irumagawa stable, which had also scouted him, he stayed in Japan and was tested to see if he could acclimatize to the life in the stable.
 After over a year living and training at Irumagawa stable, he finally decided to enroll in 2020, bringing the number of countries with at least one professional sumo wrestler to 24.
 During his first months of community life, he revealed that he was prone to homesickness and had difficulty overcoming the language barrier (speaking neither English nor Japanese), crying regularly.
 Nonetheless, he managed to learn a few words of Japanese by mimetism, recalling that he was particularly proud of having managed to order a dish of chankonabe on his own at the restaurant.